 Notch Pass Trail is a 7.1 mile moderately trafficked out and back trail located near Quilcene, Washington that features a river and is rated as difficult.
-The trail is primarily used for hiking and is accessible from April until November.
+The trail is primarily used for hiking and is best used from April until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Directions from Quilcene: Travel south for one mile to Penny Creek Road.
 Take a right and travel for one mile.
 When you come to two gravel roads, take the left fork and continue for approximately 1/2 a mile.
 Take a right on Forest Service Rd 010.
 If you reach the National Forest boundary and Road 27 you have gone too far.
 On Rd 010, travel for one mile to the trailhead.

 WTA work crew worked all summer replacing one of the foot bridges along Notch Pass.

 Great trail, very quiet...
 We were the only ones there the day we went up.
 Trail is well maintained, and you start climbing right from the get go!

 Notch Pass Trail has a special meaning for me.
 I was part of the WTA crew that reopened this trail.
 This year I plan to begin my x5050 hike across the Olympic Wilderness July 16th, 2013.
 I turned 50 this year so I plan to hike 50 days criss-crossing the Olympics, thus the name - x5050.
 There are really no great views on this trail, however, it does take you to one of the most beautiful sections of the Big Quilcene River at a newly replace bridge along the Lower Big Quilcene Trail.
 It seems like most people only want to hike trails with a view, but I enjoy trails like Notch Pass that allow me to actually experience the forest that make up the panoramic views.